-Today, 22 years ago, Nelson Mandela walked free from a prison outside Cape Town.
+Today, in 1990, Nelson Mandela walked free from a prison outside Cape Town.
 Four years later, in April, the ANC won South Africa’s first democratic elections and in May 1994, Mandela was inaugurated as South Africa’s first black president.
-These were, however, only 22 years in the 100 year history of the ANC and in the long history of colonialism, Apartheid and now brief freedom in South Africa.
-Last month the ANC held a massive party in Mangaung, the place where it was founded in January 1912 by a small group of activists.
+In January 2012 the ANC held a massive party in Mangaung, the place where it was founded in January 1912 by a small group of activists.
 Hundreds of thousands people headed to the capital of the now Free State province.
 But this is also a different ANC.
-Its legacy is not so clear cut anymore and we have covered the personalities that shape it as well as some of its calamities on this blog.
-Amongst the thousands at the ANC celebrations in Bloemfontein was Prexy Nesbitt, a trade unionist, college professor (he’s taught for years at Columbia College) and leading figure in the US anti-apartheid movement as well as the liberation struggles in Angola and Mozambique between the 1960s and the 1980s.
+Its legacy is not so clear cut anymore and we have covered the personalities, movements, factors and currents that shape it as well as some of its calamities on this site.
+Amongst the thousands at the ANC celebrations in Bloemfontein in January 2012 was Prexy Nesbitt, a trade unionist, college professor (he’s taught for years at Columbia College) and leading figure in the US anti-apartheid movement as well as the liberation struggles in Angola and Mozambique between the 1960s and the 1980s.
 He has a long association with Southern African freedom movements.
 When Prexy returned to his home in Chicago, he jotted down his impressions of the celebrations, of the ANC and South Africa.
-With his permission we republish it here.
-We think it is a fitting reflection on the commemoration of a momentous day. –Sean Jacobs.
+With his permission we publish it here.
+We think it is a fitting reflection on the commemoration of a momentous day.
+[Sean Jacobs].

 To point a moral to a comrade